 IBS Possible Causes

-Many patients who suffer from IBS may also suffer from dysbiosis (unbalanced gut bacteria), SIBO (small intestinal bacterial overgrowth), or underlying food sensitivities.
+Many patients who suffer from IBS may also suffer from dysbiosis (unbalanced gut bacteria), SIBO (small intestinal bacterial overgrowth), underlying food sensitivities or EIP.

 Dysbiosis is an imbalance of good vs. bad bacteria in the gut.
 When your body is in dysbiosis, your health may decline.
 Your gut microbiome affects many things in your body, including immunity, digestive health, and mental health.